digitallawyer/openlegaldictionary/_definitions/de-anno-bissextili.md

 ---
 title: De Anno Bissextili
 permalink: "/definitions/de-anno-bissextili.html"
 body: of the bis-sextile or leap year.
-The title of a statute passed ln the twenty-first year of Henry III., which in fact, however, is nothing more than a sort of writ or direction to the justices of the bench.
+The title of a statute passed in the twenty-first year of Henry III., which in fact, however, is nothing more than a sort of writ or direction to the justices of the bench.
 Instructing them how the extraor-dlnary day in the leap year was to be reckoned in cases where persons had a day to appear